 - Releasing a Library from a Monorepo: Define the library's subdir, use

-to sync future internal fixes/features. - Open Sourcing an Existing Internal Tool: If the tool had its own repo but with internal cruft,
+extract clean_slate, manually review theoutput_paththoroughly, set up the internal state file,push, and then useupdateto sync future internal fixes/features. - Open Sourcing an Existing Internal Tool: If the tool had its own repo but with internal cruft,

-provides a fresh start.
-If history is really valuable and you are confident you can clean it,extract preserve
+extract clean_slateprovides a fresh start.
+If history is really valuable and you are confident you can clean it,extract preserveis an option (review required!).
+Useupdatefor ongoing sync. - Maintaining Multiple OSS Projects: Define all your managed projects in the central

-for each as needed.
+~/.oss-porter.tomland useoss-porter update <project-id>for each as needed.
 The shared state file (committed internally per project) ensures collaborators can pick up where others left off. - Controlled Syncing: The interactive

-allows you to explicitly skip internal commits that shouldn't go public (e.g., internal refactoring, commits accidentally touching the subdir, temporary hacks) without complex Git gymnastics.
+updateallows you to explicitly skip internal commits that shouldn't go public (e.g., internal refactoring, commits accidentally touching the subdir, temporary hacks) without complex Git gymnastics.

 Example Quick Flow